ToNi3141/Rasterix/design.md

 ## Stream Framebuffer
 ![stream framebuffer diagram](pictures/StreamFramebuffer.drawio.svg)

-The `StreamFramebuffer` is used from the `RasterixEF`.
+The `StreamFramebuffer` is used from the `RRXEF`.
 It operates directly on the RAM.

 - `axisBroadcast`: Splits the `fetch*` data into two streams, one goes into the FIFO to be stored until the read data arrives, the other is used to create the memory requests.
 - `ReadRequestGenerator`: This module creates the read requests based on the index in `fetch*` and writes it to the AXI address channel.